activeviam/mac/documentation/data_model.md

     > based on this measure.
     >
     > These estimates rely on manual calculations from within the application
-    > that can not precisely capture on-heap memory consumption, and much less
+    > that cannot precisely capture on-heap memory consumption, and much less
     > its attribution to higher level structures.
     >
     > Please use another tool dedicated to analysis of on-heap memory for Java